Now we’re going to talk about features versus benefits, but not like everyone else does.

 It’s your job to figure them out.

-When you can position your benefits in the language and the venues that THEY care about, now they’re listening.
+When you can position your features with descriptions of the benefits in the language that represents what THEY care about, now they’re listening.
 And soon, they’re buying.

-Because your writing can’t just be GOOD.
-Every writer says their stuff is good.
-You have to understand how the reader discovers that a particular piece of writing is good for THEM.
+Because your creative work can’t just be GOOD.
+Every artsy type and designer says their stuff is good.
+You have to understand why it would be good for THEM.

-And specifically, why it’s good enough that paying you is a better idea than holding on to their money.
+And specifically, why it sounds good enough that paying you is a better idea than holding on to their money.

 How to actually do this.

 The first step is simple.
-You basically list out all the features of what people get when they read your writing.
+You basically list out all the features of what they get when they pay you money.

 Ok, now you’ve got that.
 On to the second step.

-Now look at all those features and write down why those things are good for the reader in and of themselves.
+Now look at all those features and write down why those things are good for the client in and of themselves.

 Ok, now you’ve got that.
 On to the third step.